chuckvalenza/xmonad/README.md

 ##Xmonad Configuration
 ======

 When I used xmonad, I used this to move my confguration across installs and different machines.
-Now that I don't use xmonad as a window manager, this will to lay here, dormant and unfinished, until Github starts limiting my space.
+Now that I don't use xmonad as a window manager, this will lay here, dormant and unfinished, until Github starts limiting my space.

 ####Required:
 dzen2